filecoin-project/filecoin-docs/content/en/storage-provider/skills/security/index.md

 weight: 630
 toc: true
 ---
-As a Filecoin Storage Provider you are not only storing customer data, you are also storing Filecoin wallets and running systems that require 24/7 uptime, so as not to lose collateral.
-In the event of a security intrusion on your network and systems being compromised, you risk downtime or even losing access to your systems or storage.
-Maintaining proper security is essential.
+Being a Filecoin Storage Provider involves more than just storing customer data.
+You are also responsible for managing Filecoin wallets and running systems that require 24/7 uptime to avoid losing collateral.
+This means that if your network or systems are compromised due to a security intrusion, you risk experiencing downtime or even losing access to your systems and storage.
+Therefore, maintaining proper security is of utmost importance.

+As a Storage Provider, you must have the necessary skills and expertise to identify and mitigate potential security threats.
+This includes understanding common attack vectors such as phishing, malware, and social engineering, and implementing appropriate security controls such as firewalls, intrusion detection and prevention systems, and access controls.

+Additionally, you must also be able to keep up with the latest security trends and technologies to ensure that your systems remain secure over time.
+This can involve ongoing training and education, as well as staying informed about new threats and vulnerabilities.

+In summary, as a Filecoin Storage Provider, you have a responsibility to ensure the security of your customers' data, your own systems, and the Filecoin network as a whole.
+This requires a thorough understanding of security best practices, ongoing training and education, and a commitment to staying informed about the latest security trends and technologies.

 ## Network security

-As a first layer of defense, plan for a redundant firewall setup through which not only you can filter incoming traffic but also traffic between your VLANs.
+When it comes to network security, it is important to have a solid first line of defense in place.
+One effective strategy is to implement a redundant firewall setup that can filter incoming traffic as well as traffic between your VLANs.

-By using a NGFW (Next-Generation-Firewall) you can also implement an IPS (Intrusion Prevention System) at the network perimeter.
-Do keep in mind though that if you plan on using a NGFW with IPS enabled, that your internet bandwidth will be limited to the speed of the IPS.
+A next-generation firewall (NGFW) can provide even more robust security by incorporating an intrusion prevention system (IPS) at the network perimeter.
+This can help to detect and prevent potential threats before they can do any harm.

+However, it is important to note that implementing a NGFW with IPS enabled can also have an impact on your internet bandwidth.
+This is because the IPS will inspect all incoming and outgoing traffic, which can slow down your network performance.
+As such, it is important to carefully consider your bandwidth requirements and plan accordingly.

 ## System security